Rumpunzel/rpg-thingy/skill-tests.md

   <figcaption>A duel between mages can be resolved with a single contest.</figcaption>
 </figure>

 If the attacker succeeds, they get what they want but the defender does not.
-The attacker also inflicts an appropriate Condition on the defender with rating equal to the difference in effort.
+The attacker also inflicts stress of the type of their choosing (as long as it makes sense) on the defender equal to the difference in effort.

 If the attacker fails, they do not get what they want but the defender does.
-The defender also inflicts an appropriate Condition on the attacker with rating equal to the difference in effort.
+The defender also inflicts stress of the type of their choosing (as long as it makes sense) on the attacker equal to the difference in effort.

-On ties the defender wins but without inflicting a Condition.
+On ties the defender wins but without inflicting stress.

 ## Traits during Contests